mugli/learning-graphql/workshopper/exercises/basic_query_syntax/problem.md

 ```

-When the server responds it just pour data in those empty properties.
-Could it be any more simpler than that!
+When the server responds it just pours data into those empty properties.

 ```
 // Response: